Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/DIRECTORY/week-4/W4D1/README.md

 9. Given several detractors - identify which real-world situations could be implemented with the Web Storage API (shopping cart, forms saving inputs etc.)
 10. Given a website to visit that depends on cookies (like Amazon), students should be able to go to that site add something to their cart and then delete that cookie using the Chrome Developer tools in order to empty their cart.

-[Browser Layers]: ./browser_layers.png
+[browser layers]: ./browser_layers.png
-[Request/Response Cycle]: ./request_response_cycle.png
+[request/response cycle]: ./request_response_cycle.png
-[No Async or Defer]: ./no_async_defer.png
+[no async or defer]: ./no_async_defer.png
-[Async]: ./async.png
+[async]: ./async.png
-[Defer]: ./defer.png
+[defer]: ./defer.png
-[Google Developers Remove Render-Blocking JavaScript]: https://developers.google.com/speed/docs/insights/BlockingJS
+[google developers remove render-blocking javascript]: https://developers.google.com/speed/docs/insights/BlockingJS